casson-projects-2020/untainted-heart/description.md

 ago.
 All things of the past.<br/>

 You were able to learn how to fix and even build your own vehicles examining the ones from the past.
-The only way of travel is inside those, large closed tank-like vans, the (sand crawlers)[sand_crawlers.md] - vehicles and homes for the (travelers)[travelers.md]
+The only way of travel is inside those, large closed tank-like vans, the [sand crawlers](sand_crawlers.md) - vehicles and homes for the [travelers](travelers.md)
-- as the ones who roam through the deserts using the crawlers are known.<br/>
+\- as the ones who roam through the deserts using the crawlers are known.<br/>

 To walk outside, only in a radiation suit.
 The only safe places apart from the crawlers are the cities carved below the ground.
-But there is a legend, that all travelers pursue: the legend of a machine, the (Untainted Heart)[untainted_heart.md], that can make people immune to radioactivity.<br/>
+But there is a legend, that all travelers pursue: the legend of a machine, the [Untainted Heart](untainted_heart.md), that can make people immune to radioactivity.<br/>

 his is what make them alive and going, chasing this dream.
-That justify the risks of the giant animals, and the men-mutants - this ones called twisteds, or (howlers)[howlers.md], the remainder of what radiation can do to men or animals outside the cities.
+That justify the risks of the giant animals, and the men-mutants - this ones called twisteds, or [howlers](howlers.md), the remainder of what radiation can do to men or animals outside the cities.
 Nobody have ever found this machine so far.<br/>